 Its height of 96 meters is tied to the number 96 – a very important one for the Hungarians, because of the celebration of a thousand years from the conquest of Pannonia (present-day Hungary), in 1896 from the Magyars and the creation of the Hungarian state.

 The height of the St Stephen Basilica is the same – 96 meters.
 It is closely connected to another symbol of a crucial importance for the Hungarians:

 2. The Holy Crown of St Stephen

 The Hungarian Parliament is the house of the crown, which is believed to have been King St. Stephen’s (the first King of Hungary) and used in the coronations of every king ever since.
 Through the Holy Crown of St. Stefan the new ruler legitimized himself in front of his people.

-The crown symbolizes all the „St. Stephen’s crown lands“ and you can see it in many places in the city if you have an eye for detail.
+The crown symbolizes all the „St. Stephen’s crown lands“ and you can see it in many places in the city if you are more watchful.

-Here is one of the larger „crowns“ you can see on the bridge on the way to the Margaret Island.
+Here is one of the larger „crowns“ you can see built on the bridge on the way to Margaret Island.

-Actually, the Crown’s symbols includes the coat of arms of Hungary:
+Actually, the Crown’s symbols include the coat of arms of Hungary: